Liizark/NewHomebrewLauncher/README.md

 • You're ready to go.
 Go to your Wii Menu and you will see Homebrew Launcher.

 ## ****Credits:****
-I took a HBC Launcher from JoostinOnline (HacksDev) as basis.
 Thanks to Brickbang (Reddit) for Wii U and Nintendo Switch themes.